Math 50 Linear regression modeling

 • Interpret the output of a fitted model: Which effects are significant, what does $R^2$ mean.

-• Know how to include catagorical variables in a linear regression model and their inerpretation
+• Know how to include categorical variables in a linear regression model and their interpretation

-• Calculate regularized estimators (for example for the sample mean where this can be done by hand)
+• Calculate regularized estimators and relationship to Bayesian inference (for example for the sample mean where this can be done by hand)

 There may be some extra credit questions from Unit 7, depending on how much time we have at the end of the term.